 The rough green snake is a non-venomous snake with a long, slender, bright green body.
 It lives in leafy trees and shrubs in thickly vegetated areas throughout the Chesapeake Bay region.

-Rough green snakes grow to 22 to 32 inches in length, with a long, slender, bright green body covered with rough-looking scales and a white, cream or yellow belly.
+The rough green snake grows to 22 to 32 inches in length.
+It has a long, slender, bright green body covered with rough-looking scales and a white, cream or yellow belly.

-Birds, larger snakes and domestic cats all prey upon rough green snakes.
-It is well camouflaged in dense vegetation, where it hides from predators.
+Birds, larger snakes, domestic cats and even some large spiders prey upon rough green snakes.
+They do not bite and are relatively defenseless.
+However, they are well camouflaged in dense vegetation, where they hide from predators.

-Females lay 2-12 eggs in a tree hollow in June or July.
 Several females will often share a nest.
-Eggs hatch in August and September, yielding baby snakes that are 7-8 inches long.
-These snakes usually live up to five years, but can live up to eight years.
+Eggs hatch in August and September, yielding baby snakes that are seven to eight inches long.
+These snakes have been known to live up to eight years in captivity.